 Dr. Chao Liu is a postdoctoral research fellow who joined the team in 2020.
 Dr. Liu works primarily on the study of renin-angiotensin system regulation on neutrophils, as well as a number of other studies involving diabetes and COVID-19.
 He is a 2015 graduate of Nanjing Medical University with a PhD degree in cardiovascular pharmacology.
 In his free time, Dr. Liu enjoys exercise and traveling.

-Dr. Somanathapura K. Naveen Kumar is a postdoctoral research fellow who joined Dr. Knight’s lab in December 2021.
+Dr. Somanathapura K. Naveen Kumar is a postdoctoral research fellow who joined the lab in December 2021.
 Dr. Naveen's research interests include the roles of platelets and neutrophils in the pathogenesis of thromboinflammation.
 He received his PhD in Biochemistry (2018) from the University of Mysore, India and then trained at the Indian Institute of Science (Prof. G. Mugesh Lab) as a postdoctoral fellow (2018-21).
 Dr. Naveen is currently investigating the role of ectonucleotidases and adenosine receptors on platelets as potential avenues for inhibiting arterial and venous thrombosis in APS.
 He is also interested in evaluating different cell death pathways in APS neutrophils.

 Claire Hoy is a study coordinator and research area specialist who joined the team in 2020.
 Claire works primarily on the ANSWERS (ANtiphospholipid Syndrome - Working to Establish Real Solutions) study, as well as a number of other studies involving APS and COVID-19.
 She is a 2020 graduate of Denison University in Ohio, with a bachelor’s degree in biology and minor in studio art.
 In her free time, Claire likes painting, thrifting, reading, watching movies and shows, and spending time with her friends, family, and cat.
 Lab Member Spotlight - Meet Claire Hoy

-Katarína Kmeťová is a research laboratory specialist associate who joined the Knight Lab in 2022.
+Katarína Kmeťová is a research laboratory specialist associate who joined the lab in 2022.
 Katarína has a bachelor’s and master’s degree in Biomedical Physics from Comenius University, Bratislava in Slovakia.
 She is currently working on her PhD in Normal and Pathological Physiology at the Institute of Molecular Biomedicine at the Comenius University, Bratislava.
 Currently, Katarína is working on a project that is analyzing samples from patients with sepsis and planning to expand this work further.
 In her free time, Katarína loves to hike, do yoga, cook, and spend time with friends or any combination the above.
 Lab Member Spotlight - Meet Katarina Kmeťová

-Dr. Wenying Liang, a research laboratory specialist who joined the Knight Lab in 2021, is interested in vascular diseases and is currently working on the vascular complications of APS.
+Dr. Wenying Liang, a research laboratory specialist who joined the lab in 2021, is interested in vascular diseases and is currently working on the vascular complications of APS.
 Dr. Liang was in the Michigan Medicine-Peking University Health Science Center (PKUHSC) MD-PhD program, and received her medical degree from PKUHSC in 2015 and PhD degree from Michigan Medicine in 2021.
 Her career goal is to be a physician-scientist.
 In her free time, Dr. Liang volunteers to prepare health education materials for underserved populations.
 She enjoys outdoor activities with family and friends, especially exploring new running routes.

-Sherwin Navaz is a research technician associate who joined the Knight Lab in 2021.
+Sherwin Navaz is a research technician associate who joined the lab in 2021.
 His research interests include Neutrophil Extracellular Traps (NETs), Antiphospholipid Syndrome (APS), as well as blood clotting mechanisms in COVID-19.
 Sherwin graduated from the University of Michigan in the winter of 2020 with a Bachelor’s of Science in Cellular & Molecular Biology and a Minor in Music.
 He aims to attend medical school in pursuit of becoming a physician-scientist.
 In his free time, Sherwin enjoys playing the piano, reading about music history, and writing music.
 When not in the lab or at the piano, he also enjoys fitness training and tennis.
 Lab Member Spotlight - Meet Sherwin Navaz

-Christine Rysenga is a research laboratory specialist who joined the Knight Lab in December of 2020.
+Christine Rysenga is a research laboratory specialist who joined the lab in December of 2020.
 Currently, Christine is focused on investigating the pathophysiology of thrombotic and obstetric complications associated with APS and COVID-19.
 She graduated from the University of Michigan in 2018 with a Bachelor of Science in Evolutionary Anthropology.
 Outside of the lab, Christine enjoys gardening, painting, boxing, and taking hiking trips with her friends.